algogrit/presentation-go-fundamentals/slides.md

 ## Pass by value

 ---
+class: center, middle

-- Go is pass by value always!
+Go is pass by value always!

-- A few types have pointer fields under the hood
-  - Eg.
-    - `slices`
-    - `maps`
-    - `channels`

 ---
 class: center, middle